syncfusion-content/windowsforms-docs/WindowsForms/Integer-TextBox/BehaviorSettings.md

 ---
 layout: post
-title: Behavior Settings | WindowsForms | Syncfusion
+title: Behavior Settings in Windows Forms Integer TextBox | Syncfusion
-description: behavior settings
+description: Learn about Behavior Settings support in Syncfusion Windows Forms Integer TextBox control, its elements and more details.
 platform: WindowsForms
 control: Tools
 documentation: ug
 ---

-# Behavior Settings
+# Behavior Settings in Windows Forms Integer TextBox

 The behavior settings of the IntegerTextBox control are discussed below.